 This is knowing what to look for, and dealing with the critical in systems.
 Not just the mechanics of servers and networks and applications, but monitoring in the organizational sense.
 Anomaly detection and metrics collection and alerting are obviously part of this, and should be familiar to anyone expecting their web application to be operable.

 But in addition to this, we’re talking as well about meta-metrics on the operations and activities of both infrastructure and staff.

-- How might an team measure its situational awareness or cognitive load during an outage, in order to detect when it is drifting?
+- How might an team measure its cognitive load during an outage, in order to detect when it is drifting?